jonniespratley/predix-ui/src/components/px/Modal/README.md

 const { Button, Modal } = PxReact;
 <div>
   <Modal
-    modalHeading="Sign in required"
+    headerText="Sign in required"
-    btnModalPositive="Sign In"
+    acceptText="Sign In"
-    btnModalNegative="Back"
+    rejectText="Back"
     onBackdropClick={() => setState({opened: !state.opened})}
     opened={state.opened}>
     This is the children content of the modal.